 Students should not arrive at Potosi Elementary School until after 7:20 a.m. each day.
 There are no teachers on duty to supervise your child prior to that time.
 Students should plan to arrive prior to 7:50 a.m. each day.
-Students who are planning to eat breakfast should report to the cafeteria.
-Students in first through third grades arriving between 7:20 a.m. and 7:50 a.m. should enter the building through the cafeteria and report to the old gymnasium.
-Students in Kindergarten and Early Childhood Special Education should report to the cafeteria.
-Students arriving after 7:50 a.m. should go directly to their classrooms.
+All K-3 students arriving between 7:20 a.m. and 7:50 a.m. should enter the building through the cafeteria.
+Students who are planning to eat breakfast should eat their breakfast in the cafeteria.
+Students arriving after 7:30 a.m. who do not plan to eat breakfast, should report to their classroom.